The Story That Became a Lullaby

 Totally, baffled by the phenomena of Cale falling asleep faster Bryan enlisted the help a friend who is a psychiatrist.
 He asked his friend why playing these random notes helped Cale fall asleep.
 Together they concluded that by playing random notes Cale's mind was confused as it searched for a pattern as most Western Music is based on pattern.
 Because his mind couldn't find a pattern it prevented Cale's mind from wandering thus allowing him to relax his mind easier.

-From there, with the help of his friend the psychiatrist, Bryan began reading countless articles and academic research articles on every topic he could on the subject of sleep, music theory, neuroscience, hypnosis, meditation, etc. Together they concluded after testing various theories the most effective way to help children with ADHD overcome the side effects of these medications is to play random notes, in key, over a simple standard chord progression and embed within the music 3 very specific frequencies used in neuroscience.
+From there, with the help of his friend, Bryan began reading countless articles and academic research articles on every topic he could on the subject of sleep, music theory, neuroscience, hypnosis, meditation, etc. Together they concluded after testing various theories the most effective way to help children with ADHD overcome the side effects of these medications is to play random notes, in key, over a simple standard chord progression and embed within the music 3 very specific frequencies used in neuroscience.
 These frequencies are commonly used by neuroscientists to help people relax and/or fall asleep.

 Bryan then recorded his first song based on this research.
 The song was titled Cale's Lullaby.
 Not only did it significantly help Cale fall asleep faster but helped other kids with ADHD fall asleep faster too.
 From there he committed to recording a full length album to specifically help children with ADHD fall asleep faster.
 This album, titled ADHD Lullaby, was released in February 2019.